daisygunn/grow-restaurant/README.md

     - Used to animate main heading and forms.
 ---
 ## Testing
-I have used a combination of manual and automated testing to ensure the websites functionality meets the desired intent.
+I have used a combination of manual and automated testing to ensure the website's functionality meets the desired intent.

 ### Code Validation
 All of my code has been validated using an online validator specific to the language, all code now passes with zero errors.